PrsPrsBK/vs-symbol-by-ctags/README.md

 via `Control + Shift + o` (or type `@` after `Control + p`)
 (keybinds depends on your settings and physical keyboard.
 I use japanese keyboard on Windows 10.).

+Since 0.10.0, you can workspace-wide symbol search via `Control + t` (case-sensitive and rough).

 command
 ====================